Translation lookaside buffer

-A translation lookaside buffer (TLB) is a memory cache that stores the recent translations of virtual memory to physical memory.
+A translation lookaside buffer (TLB) is a memory cache that stores the recent translations of virtual memory addresses to physical memory addresses.
 It is used to reduce the time taken to access a user memory location.
 It can be called an address-translation cache.
 It is a part of the chip's memory-management unit (MMU).
 A TLB may reside between the CPU and the CPU cache, between CPU cache and the main memory or between the different levels of the multi-level cache.
-The majority of desktop, laptop, and server processors include one or more TLBs in the memory-management hardware, and it is nearly always present in any processor that utilizes paged or segmented virtual memory.
+The majority of desktop, laptop, and server processors include one or more TLBs in the memory-management hardware, and it is nearly always present in any processor that uses paged or segmented virtual memory.

 The TLB is sometimes implemented as content-addressable memory (CAM).
 The CAM search key is the virtual address, and the search result is a physical address.
 If the requested address is present in the TLB, the CAM search yields a match quickly and the retrieved physical address can be used to access memory.
 This is called a TLB hit.
 If the requested address is not in the TLB, it is a miss, and the translation proceeds by looking up the page table in a process called a page walk.
 The page walk is time-consuming when compared to the processor speed, as it involves reading the contents of multiple memory locations and using them to compute the physical address.
 After the physical address is determined by the page walk, the virtual address to physical address mapping is entered into the TLB.
 The PowerPC 604, for example, has a two-way set-associative TLB for data loads and stores.
 Some processors have different instruction and data address TLBs.